SpenceKonde/megaTinyCore/megaavr/extras/ATtiny_x24.md

   25 | External Clock  | OVERCLOCKED, usually fine @ 5v and room temperature.
 Uses CLKI/PA3 as above.
   30 | External Clock  | OVERCLOCKED, may be unstable.
 Uses CLKI/PA3 as above.
   32 | External Clock  | OVERCLOCKED, may be unstable.
 Uses CLKI/PA3 as above.

-When external clock is used as system clock source, it cannot be used for any other purpose (obviously) - all control over that pin is taken by CLKCTRL.
+When external clock is used as system clock source, PA3 cannot be used for any other purpose (obviously) - all control over that pin is taken by CLKCTRL.

+All else being equal, your chances of reaching an aggressive overclock are better with external clock vs internal, and with the extended temperature range parts instead of normal ones.

 * The overclocked options at 24/25 MHz have been found to generally work around room temperature when running at 5v.
-For faster speeds, initial results seem to imply that the 2-series parts are significantly more capable of handling higher operating frequencies compared to the 0/1-series, and that with solid 5v supply, 32 MHz at room temperature may be good enough for practical use!
-Whereas the previous parts collapsed at around 30-32 MHz running from internal oscillator, that isn't seen until the mid 30's on the 2-series parts.
-As always, external oscillators work more reliably than the internal one when overclocking, but they generally cost about as much as the microcontroller itself and are gross overkill (in terms of accuracy) for what most arduino folks want from them.
+For faster speeds, initial results seem to imply that the 2-series parts are significantly more capable of handling higher operating frequencies compared to the 0/1-series, and that with solid 5v supply, 32 MHz at room temperature may be good enough for practical use, even from the internal oscillator!
+Whereas the previous tinyAVR parts collapsed at around 30-32 MHz running from internal oscillator, that isn't seen until the mid 30's on the 2-series parts.

 The tuned options are new in 2.4.0 - see the [tuned internal oscillator guide](Ref_Tuning.md) for more information before using these options.
+They require running a tuning sketch on your chip.

 ## Overview
-The smallest pincount of the tinyAVR 2-series parts - so far there is no word on what Microchip's plans are for the 8-pin package, but everyone I've spoken to is worried about the future of AVRs in 8-pin packages..
-These have been announced in the full range of flash size options - Hopefully it won't be a repeat of the 3214 which was in the ATpacks, but never actually shipped, and had all references to it removed.
+The smallest pincount of the tinyAVR 2-series parts - (so far there is no word on what Microchip's plans are for the 8-pin package, but everyone I've spoken to is worried about the future of AVRs in 8-pin packages).

+These are "available" in the full range of flash sizes (although "available" is a funny word during the Great Chip Shortage; in some cases it means that they will ship tomorrow, other cases, in 10-12 months).

 Notice that some 1-series features - mostly the extravagances of the "golden" 1-series parts,  but also the type D timer - are gone, while the second type B timer (thankfully) is present in all sizes.
 The main features though are the fancy ADC, and the second USART - as well as a 32k version with 3k SRAM.
+The Event System is also normal instead of wacky like te 0/1-series, and there are twice as many CCL logic blocks.
 The expanded RAM on the 4k and 8k parts goes a long way to making those parts more practical option.

 The super ADC can accumulate 1024 samples in a single burst read; decimation of the accumulated value so all of the digits are meaningful can give up to 17-bits of accuracy.
 For advanced ADC functionality, several new functions are provided, see ADC section of the main readme for more information.